gtnao/tube-mania-2.0/README.md

 ## Usage

-1. Open a YouTube video page
+1. Open a video page on YouTube or Instagram
 2. Click the Tube Mania extension icon
 3. Use the controls to adjust playback